umit/adventures-reactive-web-dev/client-elm/README.md

 Questions as Github issues, and corrections or suggestions for improvement as Github pull requests, are welcome.

+If you enjoy this article, consider [tweeting](https://twitter.com/intent/tweet?original_referer=http%3A%2F%2Fgithub.com%2Ffoxdonut%2Fadventures-reactive-web-dev%2Ftree%2Fmaster%2Fclient-elm&text=Composing%20Features%20and%20Behaviours%20in%20the%20Elm%20Architecture&tw_p=tweetbutton&url=http%3A%2F%2Fgithub.com%2Ffoxdonut%2Fadventures-reactive-web-dev%2Ftree%2Fmaster%2Fclient-elm&via=foxdonut00) it to your followers.

 ## Feature Structure

 Let's begin by looking at the directory and file structure for creating a feature.
 When I say